corb555/openstreetmap-carto-walking/README.md

 * Width and font size are used to indicate primary, secondary, residential, etc.

 _Buses and biking:_
-* Cycleways and bus routes are not shown since they are complex and there are already dedicated styles
+* Cycleways and bus routes are not shown since there are already map styles focused on these

 _Borders:_
-* No administrative borders or names are shown.
+* No administrative borders or administrative names are shown.

 # Installation
 See [Installation](https://github.com/corb555/openstreetmap-carto-walking/blob/3c235f1ebef4ce4ac0e1ef6099e09885d8afbace/INSTALL.md)